 Most of the issues with which patients and families ask for help center around end-of-life care, determination of capacity and futility disputes.
 Sometimes conflicts arise when patients refuse treatment.
 A percentage of cases involve infants in the neonatal intensive care unit and pediatrics.
 The Ethics Consultation Service has an excellent track record in transforming irresolvable dilemmas into fixable problems.
-The Service works with colleagues in the Patient Services Administration to help elucidate the facts and issues, resolve misunderstandings and miscommunications, and resolve conflicts.
+The Service works with colleagues to help elucidate the facts and issues, resolve misunderstandings and miscommunications, and resolve conflicts.
 In the great majority of cases, a consensus can be reached on goals of care.
-Patients can obtain this service by asking a nurse, physician, social worker, chaplain or a representative from Patient Relations.
+Patients can obtain this service by asking a nurse, physician, social worker, chaplain, or a representative from Patient Relations.